 “Mister, you need help?”
 Two scrawny kids ran up to us.

 “$1 each to carry a box to that door over there.”
-I pointed to the three stoop on the southside of the street.
+I pointed to the third stoop on the southside of the street.

 “We let them help and no one will think we’re stuck-up white people trying to evict them from their neighborhood?”

-I handed them each a dollar and she frowned in disapproval of my bride.
-The kids joked about us being Mr. And Mrs. Opie, then fell silent at the door to our new address.
+I handed them each a dollar and the kids joked about us being Mr. And Mrs. Opie, then fell silent at the door to our new address.

-A pockmarked junkie lay slumped before the door and the taller kid said, “That’s George.
-He ain’t dead, just fucked up.”
+A pockmarked junkie was sprawled before the door and the taller kid said, “That’s George."

 “Let me see, if I can wake him.”